itzNamanDev/SanatanPhisher/README.md

 - **It provides a good UI to target people easily.
 It has IP Logger, Webcam Logger, and Microphone Logger.
 It can also log Location.
 It provides estimate location using GeoLocation.**

 ## Disclaimer ⚠️
 **This script is for educatioal purposes and fair use only.
-We discourages se of it for illegal purpose.
+We discourages use of it for illegal purpose.
 It may cause legal problems.
 The user is responsible for misuse.**

 ## Installation 🛠️